maxmx03/solarized.nvim/README.md

 ## Config Themes

-Solarized offers two themes: the default Solarized theme and Neosolarized.
+Solarized offers two themes: the default Solarized theme and Neo.
 These themes provide different visual styles to enhance your experience.

 ```lua